Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

 \section{Real-World Applications}

-In this section, we show the usefulness of our introduced methodology on two real-world application examples.
-These examples demonstrate that we can both obtain more insights about the learned effects and interactions of the underlying model as well as potentially be able to detect potential bias in the data or model.
+We now show the usefulness of our introduced methodology on real-world applications, revealing insights into the learned regional effects, interactions, and potential biases in the data or model.
+We present GADGET's applicability in higher-dimensional settings and offer guidelines for handling such scenarios in Section \ref{sec:high_dim}.

-\paragraph{\normalfont\textit{COMPAS Data Set.}}
+\subsection{COMPAS Data Set}

-Due to potential subjective judgement and a resulting bias in the decision-making process of the criminal justice system \citep{blair2004influence}, ML models have been used to predict recidivism of defendants to provide a more objective guidance for judges.
-However, if the underlying training data is biased (e.g., different socioeconomic groups have been treated differently for the same crime in the past), the ML model might learn the underlying data bias and, due to its black-box nature, explanations for its decision-making process and a potential recourse are harder to achieve \citep{fisher2019all}.
+Due to potential subjective judgement and the resulting bias in the decision making process of the criminal justice system \citep{blair2004influence}, ML models have been used to predict recidivism of defendants to provide a more objective guidance for judges.
+However, if the underlying training data are biased (e.g., different socioeconomic groups have been treated differently for the same crime in the past), the ML model might learn the underlying data bias, and due to its black-box nature, explanations for its decision-making process and a potential recourse are harder to achieve \citep{fisher2019all}.

-We want to use GADGET here to obtain more insights in how different characteristics about the defendant and their criminal record influence the risk of recidivism within different subgroups and if ``inadmissible'' characteristics such as ethnicity or gender cause a different risk evaluation.
-For our analysis, we use a data set to predict the risk of violent recidivism gathered by ProPublica \citep{larson2016propublica} from the Broward County Clerk's Office, the Broward County Sheriff's Office, and the Florida Department of Corrections, based on the commercial black-box model of Northpointe Inc. called the Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) data set.